rbowsley/lamplighthelp/source/20-2-6_Charge_Module-_Creating_a_Date-based_Charge_Rule.markdown

 ![Setting up a date-based charge rule](20.2.6a.png)

-- Section [20.2.1  Setting Up Charge Rules - General Points](/help/index/p/20.2.1) explains the 'name' and 'previous rules' fields.
+Section [20.2.1  Setting Up Charge Rules - General Points](/help/index/p/20.2.1) explains the 'name' and 'previous rules' fields.

 - You can add several date bands to the rule, each with different settings.
 The first date band to match will be used.
 - Click on the date (by default today's date) in the first row.
-- A calendar will appear: select the date you want.
+A calendar will appear: select the date you want.
 - Do the same for the 'date to'.
 - Click in the next cell, 'Comparison date', where you will see two choices: date booked or date added.
-   - 'Date added' is the date this attendance was last updated (when you edit a record it 're-adds' them to the record).
+'Date added' is the date this attendance was last updated (when you edit a record it 're-adds' them to the record).
 For late cancellation fee type rules, you will want to choose 'date added'.
-   - For early-bird discounts, you will want to choose 'date booked'.
+For early-bird discounts, you will want to choose 'date booked'.
 This is when they were first entered into the attendance table.
-- Once you have completed this field, click the little save button in the cell.
+Once you have completed this field, click the little save button in the cell.
 - You may optionally also set filters for attendance type and role: again click the cells in the table and choose those that you need.

-- Finally, add a rate.
+Finally, add a rate.
    - If it is a number (for example £10) it will be interpreted as a fixed amount of money.
-   - If it is a percentage this will be calculated based on the charge already applied in previous rules.
-   - If you use percentages, this should not be the first rule in a policy.
+   - If it is a percentage (for example 25%) this will be calculated based on the charge already applied in previous rules.
+If you use percentages, this should not be the first rule in a policy.
 This is because it will have no previous amount to calculate from, so all charges will come out as 0 (as any % of 0 is 0).

-- If needed, you can now add additional rows to this table by clicking on the 'add row' button at the end of the last row in the table.
-Make sure your date bands do not overlap, or you will get unpredictable results.
-- **If you do really need two rules that cover the same date range, you will need to add them as separate rules, and then combine them in the policy.**
+If needed, you can now add additional rows to this table by clicking on the 'add row' button at the end of the last row in the table.
+Make sure your date bands do not overlap, or you will get unpredictable results. **If you do really need two rules that cover the same date range, you will need to add them as separate rules, and then combine them in the policy.**

 ![A Date-based Charge Rule](20.2.6b.png)

-- When you have finished, click the 'save' button in the bottom-right corner.
+When you have finished, click the 'save' button in the bottom-right corner.

 ###### charge module